 Note: Some departments require that the student obtain departmental approval before registering for their programs and courses, and special requirements for acceptance will apply.

 Transcripts for Admission

-ACC requires transcripts from all previous colleges as well as Texas Success Initiative (TSI) status.
+ACC requires transcripts from all previous regionally accredited institutions attended as well as Texas Success Initiative (TSI) status.
 Students applying for financial aid must submit a high school or high school equivalency transcript.